 Another symptom of narcolepsy is when the child is unable to move.
 This sleep paralysis can be scary for him because he may experience hallucinations and paralysis in the same time.

 Imagine if you wake up in the middle of the night and you see a monster in your bedroom, and you cannot move away from it because your muscle are paralyzed.
-Now imagine that you have 5 years old.
-Pretty scary, huh?
+Now imagine that you're only five years old...

-Sleep terror disorder is a cause of sleeplessness in children.
+Sleep terror disorder can be a cause of sleeplessness in children.

 If your child has night fears, then typically has an aversion to being alone in his bedroom at night.
 He will be even more frightened if the light is missing.

 Night terrors in children may be seen between ages 3 to 6, when children's imagination is maturing.
-For example, I remember that when I was a little boy, I imagine that if I fall asleep at the edge of the bed, a claw will drag me under the bad.
+For example, I remember that when I was a little boy, I imagined that if I fall asleep at the edge of the bed, a claw will drag me under the bed.

 Sleep talking and sleep walking are another common sleep disorders in children.
 There are typically mild, but when these disorders become severe and dangerous to the sleeper, medical care is advised.